 On occasion new requirements are introduced within the COR™ program, due to one or more of the following:

 For example, when the provincial OHS Regulations were revised in 2009, one of the items we needed to add to our COR™ program was the requirement for hearing conservation programs.
 To the extent possible, members will be provided with ample and sufficient lead time and assistance to meet any new requirements.
+Any proposed changes to COR™ Program requirements are vetted through the NLCSA Technical Committee and then put forward to the Board of Directors for review and final approval/rejection.

 Any changes to the COR™ Program would be communicated to members through the audit review feedback, quarterly newsletter (that is sent to all NLCSA members) and biweekly electronic newsflashes (that is sent to those who subscribe).
 It is the members’ responsibility to read the newsletters and electronic newsflashes.
 If you haven’t already signed up for the free biweekly electronic news flashes you are encouraged to do so.
 To subscribe you need to sign-up through our website.
 Subscription is quick and easy by clicking on the orange sign up bar at the top of our homepage, and you can easily unsubscribe at any time.
+For the most up to date information, follow the NLCSA on Facebook, Twitter and LinkedIn.

 This should not happen.
 We may have misunderstood something that you included in your Internal Audit.
 For example, if your company does not handle or transport dangerous goods, but you did not mark that section of the audit Not Applicable, we can only assume that it applies to you and therefore we could potentially request proof that workers have been trained in the Transport of Dangerous Goods (TDG).
 If at any time, the NLCSA requests information that you feel is unjustified or adds no benefit to health and safety in your business, you are strongly encouraged to contact us for clarification.